 Brownies with a layer of cookie dough running through them.
 If you have some brownie mix on hand, you can substitute brownie mix brownies for the bottom layer.
 If you use this recipe, you'll get rather thick brownies.
 For thinner brownies with a higher ratio of cookie dough to brownie, make ¾ of the base recipe but keep the filling and topping the same.

-1 ½teaspoonscoconut oil or non-hydrogenated shortening
+1 ½teaspoonscoconut oil, shortening or butter

 ¼cuplightly toasted chopped walnutsoptional